-The ESG baseband generator is capable of sequencing several waveform segments.
+The ESG's dual arbitrary waveform generator is capable of sequencing several waveform segments.
 If multiple Bluetooth waveform files are configured and downloaded to the instrument, custom packet sequences can be created.
 From the Dirty Transmitter Test menu, the ESG automatically sets up the required waveform sequence required for dirty transmitter tests.
-Waveform sequences cannot be set up from the main Agilent Signal Studio for Bluetooth menu.
+Waveform sequences cannot be set up from the main Agilent Bluetooth Signal Studio menu.
 General waveform sequence setup is accomplished through the ESG dual ARB user interface.
-For more information on setting up waveform sequencing, refer to the E4438C ESG Vector Signal Generator User's Guide.
+For more information on setting up waveform sequencing, refer to the ESG Family Signal Generator Option UND Dual Arbitrary Waveform Generator User's and Programming Guide.